lemnos/talaria/man.md

     sys.stdout.flush()
 ```

+The above can run by passing the script to talaria like so `talaria <dict.py>`

-Alternatively talaria can be specified as the interpeter so the script can be launched directly using
+Alternatively talaria can be specified as the interpeter itself so the script can be launched directly.
+To do this
-the -t flag along with the real interpreter like so:
+the real interpreter must be specified after talaria as below.

 ```
-#!/usr/bin/talaria -t python3
+#!/usr/bin/talaria /usr/bin/python3
 <script body>
 ```